 PO Box 2000, Chester, PA 19016 | 1-800-916-8800 | transunion.com

-Why all three matter: The three bureaus are completely separate companies.
+Why all three matter: The bureaus are entirely separate companies.
 They don't share data automatically.
-A creditor might report to all three, or just one or two.
-For mortgages, lenders typically pull all three and use the middle score.
+A creditor might report to all three, or only one or two.
+Your score can vary significantly between bureaus — which is why checking all three is essential, especially before a major loan application.

 1. Personal Information

-Contains: your full name and variations, current and previous addresses, date of birth, Social Security Number (partially masked), phone numbers, and employers (if reported).
+Your identifying information: full name and any name variations, current and previous addresses, date of birth, Social Security Number (partially masked), phone numbers, and employers if reported.

 2. Credit Accounts (Tradelines)